fables-tales/nemesis/spec.md

 If the response code is 200 the object contains:

 * `colleges`: a list of all the college ids the authenticated user is associated with.

-##GET /college/:id
+##GET /colleges/:id

 Gives information about the college matching the `id` url parameter

 ####Parameters

-No parameters other than the authentication token.
+No parameters other than the authentication parameters (username and password)

 ####Response code